 This project was designed in 2019 to connect residency candidates with faculty and current residents in the United States.
-Current residents provided support for their applications and helped them to develop skills that would increase their interviews.
+Current residents provided support for their applications and helped them to develop skills that would increase their chances of succeeding during their residency interviews.
 SAMS received a total of 78 applicants, 51 of whom completed their applications.
 The majority of applicants secured a residency position.
 The specialties included anesthesiology, family medicine, general surgery, ophthalmology, internal medicine, radiology, neurology, OB/GYN, orthopedics, pathology, and pediatrics.